Jamie Lenman

 Jamie Edward Lenman (born 9 November 1982) is an English musician and illustrator.
-He was the lead singer, guitarist and main songwriter for British alternative rock trio Reuben, from 2001 to 2008 whilst also working as an illustrator, which upon Reuben disbanding he made his primary focus.
-In 2013, Lenman began releasing and performing as a solo artist and has gone on to release four albums, one being a covers album titled Shuffle in 2019.
+He was the lead singer, guitarist and main songwriter for British alternative rock trio Reuben from 2001 to 2008.
+Following the band's disbandment, Lenman shifted his focus to illustration.
+In 2008, he began his solo career, releasing and has since produced five studio albums.

 As an illustrator, Lenman worked full-time for The Guardian from 2007 until 2014.
-He has also frequently contributed to the Doctor Who Magazine under the pseudonym ‘Baxter’, releasing a collection of his work so far for the magazine called ‘Whoah!’ in 2014.
+He has also frequently contributed to the Doctor Who Magazine under the pseudonym "Baxter", releasing a collection of his work so far for the magazine called Whoah! in 2014.

 Early life

 Lenman grew up in Camberley, Surrey, England with his mother and father.
 At a young age he began reading his uncle's collection of Peanuts, as well as reading Garfield comics which influenced him to start drawing.
 This was encouraged by his mother, who was also artistic, and by his father.
 His parents also encouraged him to learn a musical instrument, with Lenman learning piano, saxophone and eventually the guitar.
 The first rock album that he owned was Swagger by the band Gun, however the first album he owned was the Teenage Mutant Ninja Turtle soundtrack, at the age of eight.
 It was a "dodgy cassette tape copy of Queen's Greatest Hits from a market in Bulgaria" that led Lenman at the age of nine to aspire to be a cross between Queen vocalist Freddie Mercury and guitarist Brian May.

 In 1996, after taking guitar lessons for some time, Lenman was introduced by his guitar teacher to Jon Pearce, who attended the same school as Lenman: Collingwood College, Surrey.
 Pearce had only been playing guitar for two weeks, however the pair, along with another student decided to form a band.
 Whilst at school Lenman studied both music and graphics.
 Lenman has reflected that he was a "good boy at school", and that he found it difficult to let go of extracurricular activities such as the Sixth Form Council and organising activity days when the band began taking up more of his time.

 Lenman's jobs included working in a fish and chip restaurant, and at a music instrument & equipment shop.
 Lenman would continue to work these other jobs whilst in Reuben.

 Pearce and Lenman were in various bands writing both their own material and playing covers of Nirvana and Green Day before eventually forming Angel with drummer Jason Wilson in 1998, which would eventually become the band Reuben.
-Angel were originally managed by Eve Houseman and Jim Bowes (1998–1999) who ran the live music promotion company 'Gigmania', which was prominent in establishing the then thriving music scene in the Camberley, Farnborough, and Reading areas.
+Angel were originally managed by Eve Houseman and Jim Bowes (1998–1999) who ran the live music promotion company Gigmania, which was prominent in establishing the then thriving music scene in the Camberley, Farnborough, and Reading areas.